 Feyre struggles with what she endured under the mountain.
-Worse is Tamlin’s controlling behaviour in a bid to ensure her safety and his lack of empathy for all she’s been through.
+Worse is Tamlin’s controlling behavior in a bid to ensure her safety and his lack of empathy for all she’s been through.

 Feyre is mollycoddled, paraded like a trophy in front of the Courts but ignored.
 She’s suffocating in this new world.
 Until Rhysand arrives, calling in his end of the bargain.

-In this novel Feyre grows from a young girl with romantic of love and blooms into the woman she truly is.
+In this novel Feyre grows from a young girl with only romantic ideas of love and begins to bloom into the woman she is truly meant to become.
 I love how Feyre and Rhysand’s relationship is harsh, gritty and full of teasing.

 The introduction of new characters deepens the world.
 Enriching the story, filling it with a complex structure.
 The plot expands, growing seamlessly from book one without leaving unfinished business.

 Sarah J. Mass tore my heart out and left me grieving for her world.
-I was desperate for the next instalment but couldn’t risk my obsessive nature.
+I was desperate for the next installment but couldn’t risk my obsessive nature.
 I have a tendency to live in the fantasy realm.
 I have a family.
-I’ve promised myself that once my second novel is complete, I’m delving back into her world.
+I’ve promised myself that once my second novel is complete, I’ll delve back into her world.
 I can’t wait to meet Rhysand again.
-He’s my favourite book boyfriend.
+He’s my all time favorite book boyfriend.